 First, it’s important to recognize there are several types of funeral flowers.
 Flowers for the casket, funeral flower stands, flower baskets and arrangments, and sympathy bouquets.
 Always check with the funeral organizer for where they prefer flower arrangements to be sent for visitation and remembrance.

 Flowers for the Casket

-Casket arrangements are usually handled by the closest family member or whoever is organizing the funeral.
+Casket arrangements and casket sprays are usually handled by the closest family member or whoever is organizing the funeral.
 The type of casket spray is determined by the type of funeral service.
 Closed casket services might use a full-couch floral spray while open casket services will use a half-couch lid arrangement that covers only the lower half.
 Other popular choices include floral rosaries.

 Sympathy bouquets are usually sent by co-workers, extended family, or friends.
 Sending to a funeral home or the residence of a close family is generally the most appropriate location to send funeral bouquets.

-White lilies and light pink roses are popular flowers to send for condolences.
+White lilies and light pink roses are popular flowers to send for memorials.
 In many cultures, white is the color of mourning.
 From France to China, white chrysanthemums are a go-to choice for funerals.
 Lilies and chrysanthemums make particularly appropriate choices for all cultures.
 Irises, roses, and carnations are also suitable.